Learn with customers

 - Be inclusive: Work hard to invite diverse perspectives into the mix.
 There are many variables that can divide humans into segregated groups.
 Cultural norms, past behaviors, gender, religion, sexual preference, even physical abilities.
 True innovation comes when we challenge ourselves to see past our differences and consciously strive to include all customers, partners, and coworkers.

-As a next step to understanding this methodology, Common blockers and challenges to innovation can prepare you for the changes ahead.
+As a next step to understanding this methodology, see Common blockers and challenges to innovation to prepare for the changes ahead.

 Some of the concepts in this article build on topics first described in The Lean Startup, written by Eric Ries.